Cubic regularized subspace Newton for non-convex optimization: ALGORITHM

 The resulting optimization method is stated in Algorithm~\ref{alg:SSCN}, where we first sample $S_k$ from a chosen distribution $\cD$, and then perform an update by minimizing our model.
 Additional details concerning this minimization subproblem will be provided shortly.

-In this algorithm, we have a freedom of choosing the matrix $\Qm_k$ in every iteration.
-Even though, we mainly focus on employing the true Hessian $\nabla^2 f(\x_k)$ for a selected subset of coordinates, there are several interesting possibilities, that can be also efficiently adapted within our framework. \begin{itemize} \itemsep{0.1em} \item \textit{Full Hessian matrix}: $\Qm_k = \nabla^2 f(\x_k)_{[S_k]}$.
+In the remaining part of this work, we will assume $\cD$ to be the uniform distribution.
+In Algorithm~\ref{alg:SSCN}, we have the freedom of choosing the matrix $\Qm_k$ in every iteration.
+Even though we mainly focus on employing the true Hessian $\nabla^2 f(\x_k)$ for a selected subset of coordinates, there are several interesting possibilities, that can be also considered within our framework. \begin{itemize} \itemsep{0.1em} \item \textit{Full Hessian matrix}: $\Qm_k = \nabla^2 f(\x_k)_{[S_k]}$.
 Then, our algorithm recovers the SSCN method from~\cite{hanzely2020stochastic}.
 This is the most powerful version, which we equip with new strong convergence guarantees, valid for general non-convex objective functions.

 \item \textit{No second-order information}: $\Qm_k = \mat{0}$.
 In this case, Algorithm~\ref{alg:SSCN} and our analysis recovers the rate of the coordinate descent (CD) method, even though our algorithm is slightly different due to the cubic regularization, which affects the step-size selection: one step becomes $\h_k^* = - \eta_k \nabla f(\x_k)|_{S_k} \in \R^{\tau}$, with $\eta_k = \sqrt{ 2 / (M_k\| \nabla f(\x_k)|_{S_k}\|)}$.
 The ability to tackle this extreme case demonstrates the robustness of our iterations: we show that Algorithm~\ref{alg:SSCN} works even if the approximation $\Qm_k \approx \nabla^2 f(\x_k)_{[S_k]}$ is not exact.